wdawson/okta.github.io/_source/_posts/2018-05-10-build-video-chat-app-with-javascript-webrtc-and-okta.md

 As recently as seven short years ago, building video applications on the web was a massive pain.
 Remember the days of using Flash and proprietary codecs (*which often required licensing*)?
 Yuck.
 In the last few years, video chat technology has dramatically improved and Flash is no longer required.

-Today, the video chat landscape is much simpler thanks to [WebRTC](https://webrtc.org/): an open source project built and maintained by Google, Mozilla, Opera and others.
-WebRTC allows you to easily build real-time communication software in your browser and is being standardized at the W3C & IETF levels.
+Today, the video chat landscape is much simpler thanks to [WebRTC](https://webrtc.org/): an open source project built and maintained by Google, Mozilla, Opera, and others.
+WebRTC allows you to easily build real-time communication software in your browser and is being standardized at the W3C and IETF levels.
 Using WebRTC, you can build real-time video chat applications in the browser that actually work *well*!
 It's pretty amazing.

-Today, I thought it'd be fun to walk you through the process of using WebRTC and [Okta](https://synd.co/2HqdyAk) to build a simple video chat service that allows users to create a chatroom and share the link around to anyone they want who can then join the room and chat with them in real-time.
+Today, I thought it'd be fun to walk you through the process of using WebRTC and [Okta](https://developer.okta.com/signup/) to build a simple video chat service that allows users to create a chatroom and share the link around to anyone they want who can then join the room and chat with them in real-time.

-The application you'll be building today will use [Okta](https://synd.co/2HqdyAk) (a free authentication service) to handle user login and access control and WebRTC for powering all the video functionality.
+The application you'll be building today will use [Okta](https://developer.okta.com/signup/) (a free authentication service) to handle user login and access control and WebRTC for powering all the video functionality.
 You'll also use pure JavaScript to create the web application.

 By the time you've gone through this guide, you'll have a much better understanding of how both web authentication and real-time video chat works in a pure JavaScript environment.